fclaerho/quarkwm/README.md

 I've refreshed the documentation syntax (which is now markdown) to make it more readable on github, its content is mostly unchanged.
 Unfortunately this project was not handled by a RCS, thus there is no revision history per se;
-You'll find earlier versions as tarballs in the repository.
+You'll find earlier revisions, dating from 2006, as tarballs in the repository.
 This project is still hosted on sourceforge, where it was first released, see the feedback section below.

 * * *